stylepatrick/trading-price-prediction/README.md

 # trading-price-prediction
- Predict any stock, currency and cryptocurrency with neural network and machine learning for the next day.
+ Predict any stock, currency and cryptocurrency with neural network and machine learning.

 # Claim
  This is not a trading advise use it at your own risk.
 Markets have much more variables and can not get predicted to 100%.